leros-dev/leros/README.md

 # Leros, a Tiny Processor Core

 An FPGA optimized tiny processor core for embedded systems.
-See more documentation on the github.io website for [Leros](https://leros-dev.github.io/).
+See more documentation on the [website for Leros](https://leros-dev.github.io/).

 This repository contains two versions of Leros: the initial 16-bit version in VHDL and the redesign of 16/32/64-bit version in Chisel.
 The two versions are in the same spirit,